calcuis/never-REST-api/README.md

 #### test2.py > GET, POST, DELETE methods
 Level 2 API will allow you to perform basic operations (`GET`, `POST`, `DELETE`) on a list of items.

-You can use tools like curl or Postman to test the API; example below is `curl` under your own terminal/console.
+You can use tools like curl or Postman to test the API; examples below are `curl` under your own terminal/console.

 Get all items (`GET /items`):
 ```